awilson3144/GettingandCleaningData/readme.md

 	"mean" or "std".
 While meanfreq() takes the mean of processed data and not raw measurements, they were still interpreted as mean calculations and therefore included in the dataset.
-For the purposes of this assignment it was more reasonable to be over inclusive of fields than risk not including pertinent data columns.
+For the purposes of this assignment it was more reasonable to be over inclusive of fields than risk not including pertinent data columns

-7. Append y (activity ids), and subject data records as columns in the merged x data
+7.Append y (activity ids), and subject data records as columns in the merged x data

 8.Add useful activity labels as a column by merging the x data and the activity data by the y field.
-The y field in the x data corresponds to the first column in the activity table.
+The y field in the x data corresponds to the first column in the activity table

-8.Remove any unuseable columns
+9.Remove any unuseable columns

-9.Make any fixes needed for clear labels
+10.Make any fixes needed for clear labels
 	*Most labels seem intuitive enough, but there were several that incorrectly contained 'bodybody' in the label where it should just be 'body' to avoid confusion.
-These are removed.
+These are removed

-10. Write data to table.
+11. Write data to table.
 This table will be written to same directory and called "tidy.txt"